 The answer is that sales can “cure” shrink, and alternatively, create a shrink monster if we’re experiencing a sales decrease.
 Shrink dollars remained the same, but the difference between 1.7% and 2.5% shrink could be a promotion and a termination.
 The exercise takes place in a vacuum, but it’s interesting to see the concept in action.
 The person who argues that “sales cure shrink” probably doesn’t have a grasp of this concept.
 Frequently, this phrase is used to push forward an agenda.

 So How Should We Approach The Causes of Shrinkage?

 Am I suggesting that we should stop our loss prevention efforts and become sales associates?
 Absolutely not.
-I believe the sales affecting retail shrink exercise is useful so that we can fully understand the data when having these types of conversations.
+I believe performing the “sales affecting retail shrink” exercise is useful, so we can fully understand the data when having these types of conversations.
 Blindly dismissing the concept could make us as guilty as the person blindly using sales to justify not proactively addressing the real causes of shrinkage.
 Paradoxically, understanding that sales can technically “cure” shrink is a powerful weapon during this discussion.

 I believe the powerful piece of this statement is what percent of a sales increase we plan to achieve out of a proposed idea.
 One may approach this in a positive manner and say “Great!
 How much of a sales increase are you projecting?”
 We know from the exercise above that it takes a significant sales increase to “cure” shrink.